rquit/HackUIowa/README.md

-# You can view this at https://goals.nabilto.com/
+# You can no longer view this at https://goals.nabilto.com/

 ### If you want to host this yourself or use it for a project, follow these steps.